Apple Creek Fishery

 There is no USGS monitor on the stream to measure water flow and temperature.
 After rainstorms, Apple Creek clears before the upper portion of the Clear Fork River.
 A map of Grosjean Park is provided and the stretch of the stream that is stocked is marked with a yellow line.
 Several trails from the parking lot take anglers to the stream.
 Anglers wearing hip boots, waders or wet wading can reach the entire stream.

-Map to Grosjean Park
+Map to Grosjean Park in Wooster

 Note that E Lincoln Way is US 30.
 Exit US 30 at the Madison Ave. exit and drive north a short distance to Freedlander Rd.
 Take a right on Freelander and drive to the Grosjean Park parking lot.
 The stretch of Apple Creek stocked with trout is highlighted in yellow.

 Apple Creek Watershed.
 The blue P on the map indicates parking lot for Grosjean Park.